FreckleIOT/kong/README.md

 2. SetDBInstanceIdentifier: Changing this might cause things to break because it might cause the instance to be recreated and change the database endpoints.
+3. ElasticsearchLogsStack: Set this to the stack that has a Lambda that can sink data to Elasticsearch

 Set the sensitive password in environment variable.
 ```bash